More than 2,400 fetuses found at Illinois home to be buried

 Discussing the abortion debate, he once told a reporter: “If men got pregnant and women didn’t, this wouldn’t be a discussion.”

-Associated Press writers Rick Callahan and Tom Davies in Indiana also contributed to this report.
+Callahan reported from Indianapolis.
+Associated Press writer Tom Davies in Indianapolis also contributed to this report.

 Follow Michael Tarm on Twitter at https://twitter.com/mtarm